Bynder/bynder-java-sdk/README.md

 ```bash
 $ mvn verify
 ```
+<b>Note:</b> before running the integration tests will use the login credentials and oauth header parameters defined in the "secret.properties" file.

 After running this command, if everything is working fine, you should get the output shown below, telling you all the tests run successfuly:
 ```bash
 -------------------------------------------------------